Askannz/optimus-manager/README.md

 You can also specify which GPU you want to be used by default when the system boots, by setting `startup_mode` in the [configuration file][optimus-manager.conf](optimus-manager.conf) at `/etc/optimus-manager/optimus-manager.conf`.

+When in hybrid mode `nvrun <command>` will run the command using Nvidia GPU

 #### System Tray App